-Artist Andrew Wright has been preoccupied with using photography in traditional and decidedly non-traditional ways for over 25 years.
+Multidisciplinary artist Andrew Wright creates conceptually informed works in many media.
+He has also been preoccupied with using photography in traditional and decidedly non-traditional ways for over 25 years.

 While photography feverishly promises to capture more, to remember more, and to substitute for more, it also continuously points out its own failures.
 Wright exploits this contradiction in his artistic practice by creating both conventional and idea-based works that seek to broaden the very definition of photography.